Vince Offer: Slap Chop

 In December 2008, Offer, who had previously sold kitchen utensils at swap meets, appeared in another kitchen gadget infomercial, advertising the Slap Chop and the Graty.
 The Slap Chop is a hand-held chopping device with internal blades; to operate it, the user places it over a food item and slaps down the button on the top.
 The Graty is a cheese grater operated by placing the cheese inside and then turning the outside housing of the utensil which causes the cheese to be grated.
-Offer's aggressiveness and use of double entendres like "you're gonna love my nuts" have been noted by AdWeek, and, according to an Adweek blog, helped make Offer "the man who could beat Billy Mays at his own game."
+The infomercial, filmed in August 2008, contains Offer's aggressiveness and uses of double entendres such as "you're gonna love my nuts" and "Stop having a boring tuna, stop having a boring life".
+The advertisement quickly went viral shortly after its release, and the uses of his aggressiveness and double entendres were noted by AdWeek, and, according to an Adweek blog, helped make Offer "the man who could beat Billy Mays at his own game."

 Mays had been promoting a similar product set which included the Quick Chop utensil and the Quick Grater utensil prior to Offer's Slap Chop/Graty product set.
 Mays again noted that the Slap Chop commercials use many of the same demos as the earlier-produced Quick Chop commercial.
 Mays said in the same Adam Carolla radio show interview in February 2009 that Offer stole not only the Zorbeez product idea, but also the Quick Chop idea.

 In April 2009, DJ Steve Porter posted an electro-themed "Slap Chop Rap" Auto Tune remix which grew a cult following during July 2009.

 An excerpt from a televised Slap Chop commercial featuring Offer is briefly on screen during the 2013 blockbuster Marvel superhero movie Iron Man 3.

-In April 2019, DJ Steve Porter posted a 10-year anniversary video of the original electro-themed "Slap Chop Rap" Auto Tune remix.

 Schticky

 In 2012, Offer returned to television selling the "Schticky", a reusable lint roller that comes in three sizes: little Schticky, Schticky, and big Schticky.

 The commercial makes many references to his other two commercials for the ShamWow and the Slap Chop, with Offer saying many of his catchphrases.
 He also pokes fun at his 2009 arrest by posing for a fake mugshot.

-An excerpt from the Schticky commercial can be seen in the TV show Breaking Bad during season 5, episode 7's "Say My Name".

 The Schticky commercial was co-written by the comedian Dante.

+A segment of the commercial briefly appears in the Breaking Bad episode "Say My Name".